Northern Wild Rice Zizania palustris

 Wild rice is divided into the two species above and as one species with many varieties.
 There seems little agreement on the divisions.

 What can I say about wild rice?
-There is so much to this very complicated plant, that I can’t possibly write it all down in one go, so I will have to update this page regularly, and perhaps separate it into several pages.
+There is so much to this complicated plant.
 Wild Rice is an aquatic and wetland grass, not closely related to cultivated rice.
-It is odd in that is an annual, when the vast majority of aquatic plants are perennials.
-Wild rice was a crucial part of the diet of many Native American tribes and still holds a place of spiritual, cultural and economic importance for them.
-For me its history, and biology are full of mystery and awe.
+It is odd plant in that is an annual, when the vast majority of aquatic plants are perennials.
+Wild rice was a crucial part of the diet of many Native American tribes and still holds a place of spiritual, cultural, and economic importance for them.
+For me, its history and biology are full of mystery and awe.
 Reading about the history of wild rice and its former abundance in my area of Central Wisconsin is like reading about Tolkien’s Middle Earth only that if a few places, and in good rice years, its grandeur can be visited, if only for a short time.

 The Ecology and Biology of Wild Rice

-Wild rice is in many ways both a fragile and strong plant.
-As we see it is vulnerable to many things, but it has evolved in a unique way among temperate aquatic plants.
+Wild rice is, in many ways, both a fragile and strong plant.
+As we see, it is vulnerable to many things, but it has evolved in a unique way among temperate aquatic plants.
 A wild rice plant has only one shot at life.
-As a seed it will fall onto the water and immediately sink.
-It has little use to move to a new location, because it will have no competition with its parent plant, which will die in a few weeks.
-The seed has two problems if it is to grow.
+As a seed, it will fall onto the water and immediately sink.
+It has little use to move to a new location because it will have no competition with its parent plant, which will die in a few weeks.
+The seed has two major problems if it is to grow.
 The first is it must not be eaten, the second it must not dry out.
-Unlike most seeds a few days of being exposed to the sun and air is fatal the embryo inside.
+Unlike most seeds, a few days of exposure to the sun and air is fatal to the embryo inside.
 If it avoids these two fates it is still in for a bumpy ride after germination.

-After overwintering most rice seeds begin grow after ice out.
+After overwintering most rice seeds begin to grow after ice-out.
 Some will remain in the sediment for five years, but not much longer before germinating.
 This is a bit of an insurance policy against all seeds germinating in a bad growing season, as we shall see.
-Water levels are perhaps rice’s major enemy even above wildlife, and may contribute more to a bad rice year than anything else.
+Water levels are perhaps rice’s major enemy even above wildlife and may contribute more to a bad rice year than anything else.
 The wrong water level situation at the wrong growth stage can be fatal.

 Just as a rapid rise in water levels during the floating leaf stage is very detrimental to rice plants so can be a rapid decrease in water levels as the plant enters the emergent phase.
 During this time the weight of the plant is supported by the surrounding water.
 When the water falls rapidly the support is lost and the plant can topple over.
 As the season progress the root system becomes stronger, the stems grow prop roots, and rice plants can tolerate a complete loss of standing, water, but the ground must remain saturated with water, or very moist.